Current Conditions

 • 2025-10-24 - Public Disclosure

-[CVE-2025-6735] [Modified: 11-07-2025] [Analyzed] [V3.1 S6.3:MEDIUM] A vulnerability classified as critical has been found in juzaweb CMS 3.4.2.
-Affected is an unknown function of the file /admin-cp/imports of the component Import Page.
-The manipulation leads to improper authorization.
+[CVE-2025-9143] [Modified: 11-09-2025] [Analyzed] [V3.1 S3.5:LOW] A security flaw has been discovered in Scada-LTS 2.7.8.1.
+This affects an unknown part of the file mailing_lists.shtm.
+The manipulation of the argument name/userList/address results in cross site scripting.
 It is possible to launch the attack remotely.
-The exploit has been disclosed to the public and may be used.
-The vendor was contacted early about this disclosure but did not respond in any way.
+The exploit has been released to the public and may be exploited.